helios-network/hyperion/README.md

       --eth-from                         Specify the from address.
 If specified, must exist in keystore, ledger or match the privkey. (env $HYPERION_ETH_FROM)
       --eth-passphrase                   Passphrase to unlock the private key from armor, if empty then stdin is used. (env $HYPERION_ETH_PASSPHRASE)
       --eth-pk                           Provide a raw Ethereum private key of the validator in hex.
 USE FOR TESTING ONLY! (env $HYPERION_ETH_PK)
-      --eth-use-ledger                   Use the Ethereum app on hardware ledger to sign transactions. (env $HYPERION_ETH_USE_LEDGER)
       --relay_valsets                    If enabled, relayer will relay valsets to ethereum (env $HYPERION_RELAY_VALSETS) --relay_valset_offset_dur          If set, relayer will broadcast valsetUpdate only after relayValsetOffsetDur has passed from time of valsetUpdate creation (env $HYPERION_RELAY_VALSET_OFFSET_DUR) (default "5m")
       --relay_batches                    If enabled, relayer will relay batches to ethereum (env $HYPERION_RELAY_BATCHES)